Raúl the Third

-Raúl the Third (born 1976) is a Mexican American artist and illustrator.
+Raúl the Third (born November 29, 1976) is a Mexican American artist and illustrator.

 Life and career

 Raúl González was born in El Paso.
 His father was from that town while his mother was from the neighboring Mexican city of Juárez.
 Raúl spent his childhood in both cities.
 In addition to his extensive work as a painter (which has been exhibited in New York, Boston, and Los Angeles), Raúl is a comic book and graphic novel illustrator.
 He works on the SpongeBob SquarePants comic, among other titles.

 In 2019, Kwame Alexander's new imprint Versify (part of Houghton Mifflin Harcourt) will launch a series of bilingual children's books written and illustrated by Raúl.

 Raúl resides with his wife and son in Medford, Massachusetts.

-Raúl is represented by Jennifer Laughran of Andrea Brown Literary Agency.